MP Estate Planning UK

 Can gifting reduce inheritance tax liability?

-What are the benefits of using trusts in estate planning?
+What are the benefits of using trusts in inheritance tax planning?

 How can insurance policies be used to cover inheritance tax?